-This is definitely a venue with a difference!
+This is definitely one of the most alternative wedding venues in the UK!
 Smallhythe Place is a 17th Century Barn Theatre situated in the tranquil countryside of Kent.
-Have your audience watch as your ceremony plays out on the stage, before you spill out into the garden for a drinks and canapes.
+Have your audience watch as your ceremony plays out on the stage, before you spill out into the garden for drinks and canapes.

 Want your wedding day to feel as simple as being a child was?
 Expect Victorian ironwork ceilings, magnificent marble floors and endless galleries to discover at V&A Museum of Childhood.
 Let this venue do all the work while you enjoy the stunning surroundings and flawless service here.